NoAltF4Dan/Quizly/readme.md

 The Quizly backend provides the following core features:

-- **Quiz Generation**: Create quizzes based on YouTube video URLs.
+- **AI-Powered Quiz Generation**: Automatically creates quizzes from YouTube videos using the Gemini API for content analysis.
-- **Question Answering**: Users can answer questions generated from a video.
+- **Question Answering**: Users can answer questions generated from Gemini API.
 - **Result Storage**: Save quiz results for later reference.

 ## Getting Started

 Follow this guide to set up a local development environment for the project.
+### make sure to generate api key and setup in ur api key in settings.py GEMINI_API_KEY = env("GEMINI_API_KEY")

 ### Prerequisites